quaelin/idea/doc/PERSPECTIVES.md

  * 1 means all negative valuations become -1 and all positive ones become 1

 ```
-$ idea perspective polarize <pex> <polarization_factor>
+$ perspective polarize <pex> <polarization_factor>
 ```

 ## Scope By

-You can select a subset of a Perspective A, preserving only the keys (and values) from A where the iid is found in Perspective B.
+You can select a subset of a Perspective A, preserving only the iCids (and valuations) from A where the iCid is found in Perspective B.

 ```
-$ idea perspective scope <pex A> by <pex B>
+$ perspective scope <pex A> by <pex B>
 ```

 ## Weighted Merge